 The Board of Water Commissioners oversees the operation and budget of the Water Department.
 Three commissioners are elected to staggered three-year terms in the annual election each year.
-Board meetings are held monthly on the first Tuesday at 4:30 in the Water Department office.
+Board meetings are held monthly on the second Tuesday at 2:30 in the Water Department office.

 About the Board

 David was first elected to the Board of Water Commissioners May 2007 and elected Chair of the Board of Commissioners May 2011.
 Chairman Jones also serves as the Treasurer and Director on the Board of Directors of Barnstable Youth Hockey Association.
 He is a retired businessman owning his own business for 31 years in the bus transportation industry and retired from the Town of Barnstable Golf serving ten years.
 Previously he served for twenty years as a call firefighter with the Barnstable Fire Department retiring with the rank of Deputy Fire Chief.
 He lives in Barnstable with his wife Debra and their twin boys who are currently college students.
 Chairman Jones’ current term expires April, 2019.